-UNIT IV Redemption of Preference Shares (20 marks-12 Lectures)
+UNIT IV Redemption of Preference Shares

 Company Law / Legal Provisions for redemption of preference shares in Companies Act.
 Sources of redemption including divisible profits and proceeds of fresh issue of shares.
 Redemption of shares at Par and Premium.
 Capital Redemption Reserve Account, Bonus issue.
 Journal entries and the relevant items in the balance sheet